Vol. 148, No. 6 — March 12, 2014

 CANADIAN ENVIRONMENTAL PROTECTION ACT, 1999

-Whereas the Minister of the Environment and the Minister of Health have conducted a screening assessment of that substance under section 74 of the Canadian Environmental Protection Act, 1999 (see footnote b) and on September 18, 2010 released, for a 60-day public comment period, a proposed risk management approach in which the risk management objective is to prevent increases in exposure to the substance and reduce industrial emissions of particulate matter which may contain the substance;
+Whereas the Minister of the Environment and the Minister of Health have conducted a screening assessment of each of those substances under section 68 or 74 of the Canadian Environmental Protection Act, 1999 (see footnote b) and on September 18, 2010 released, for a 60-day public comment period, proposed risk management approaches in which the risk management objective is to prevent increases in exposure to those substances;

 Whereas the Ministers suspect that the information concerning a significant new activity in relation to any of those substances may contribute to determining the circumstances in which the substance is toxic or capable of becoming toxic within the meaning of section 64 of the Canadian Environmental Protection Act, 1999 (see footnote c);